docsforadobe/javascript-tools-guide/2 - ExtendScript Toolkit/index.rst

 automatically set to match the file extension, or you can choose the language from the View > Syntax Highlighting menu.
 The style of highlighting is configurable, using the Fonts and Colors page of the Preferences dialog.

-CHAPTER 2: The ExtendScript Toolkit

-Debugging in the Toolkit

-27

 Select language for syntax
 highlighting in Script Editor
 Customize highlighting